SiddharthMathurDeveloper/DSA/Binary Search/important things.md

 - Find the range to solve the question this is the main thing

+Binary Search on Answer (Min or Max / Max or Min)
+- Do min of max / max of min, something like that will be given upfront in the question

+- Sorting can be Used

+- First code the linear version then tranform to the binary Search way , usually a helper function will remain just the how the values being passed is being change , (Linear -> Binary)

+- Range should be formed on linear and binary Approach

 ```
 ***Increaing decreasing question has some properties like left side is smaller than mid and mid is samller that than right (single peak) ,
 mutiple peak we can go either left to right because if you think we are in mid that in case (creast) beause in that (torugh) can be found both sides***